-EstNbr EstName NR# HIMP Date Task Regs Description M244m Tyson Fresh Meats, Inc PGC531 507070 9N-1 No 07/09/201 04C02 313.2 I, (b) (6) , was performing ante mortem duties and HATS activities in the barn at approximately 1320 on 07/09/2013.
+EstNbr EstName NR# НІМР Date Task Regs Description M244m Tyson Fresh Meats, Inc PGC531 507070 9N-1 No 07/09/201 04C02 313.2 I,(b) (6) , was performing ante mortem duties and HATS activities in the barn at approximately 1320 on 07/09/2013.
 I noted that the employee counting and moving hogs off the scale was walking toward the animals and using his flag to encourage the animals off the South end of the scale and count them as they left.
-The group of hogs on the scale consisted of approximately 20 animals and included one non-ambulatory animals.
-As a result of the confined area, the remaining 20 animals were excited and in their attempt to avoid the employee and leave the scale at least 3 animals were off the scale the employee tried to encourage the recumbent animal to stand but the hog was unable to do so.
-The employee was then able to move the non-ambulatory naimal swere off the situation and that a noncompliance record would be forth coming as the requirements under category IV and V
+The group of hogs on the scale consisted of approximately 20 animals and included one non-ambulatory animal that was laterally recumbent and visibly hyperventilating.
+The employee moving the hogs started walking toward the group while continuing to use his flag and count the animals.
+As a result of the confined area, the remaining 20 animals were excited and in their attempt to avoid the employee and leave the scale at least 3 animals were observed stepping on and running over the recumbent animal.
+Once the ambulatory animals were off the scale the employee tried to encourage the recumbent animal to stand but the hog was unable to do so.
+The employee was then able to move the non-ambulatory hog in a plastic boat, with the help of a second employee, to the disabled pen.
+I informed (b) (6) of the situation and that a noncompliance record would be forth coming as the establishment failed to meet the regulatory requirements of 9 CFR 313.2 as well as the requirements under category IV and V of the HATS activities, Handling During Ante Mortem Inspection and Handling of Suspect and Disabled.
+The Establishment failed to follow their Animal Well-Being Program that covers potential issues including animal injuries, balking and downers.
+Animal Welfare Procedure/SOP 5.6 states (b) (4) T.4.1 of the program states, (b) (4)

-12:23 Friday, August 12, 2016 108 Table: Noncompliance Reports in Response to FP_2312_Humane_Handling_NRs
+12:23 Friday, August 12, 2016 108 Table: Noncompliance Reports in Response to FP\2312\Humane\Handling\NRs